MAHDI-AQ/eduassist/docs/CONTRIBUTING.md

 ## 📄 License

-By contributing to EduAssist, you agree that your contributions will be licensed under the MIT License.
+By contributing to EduAssist, you agree that your contributions will be licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0).

 ---